 With so many antisnoring devices available on the market, it comes down to functionality, unique features, safety, and cost.

 From my own findings, I was able to confirm several reports of the ZQuiet working on the first night and every night thereafter.
 Because there is no initial fitting process required I simply rinsed it off under hot tap water and put it to use immediately.
-This product did an excellent job at treating my loud snoring that often keeps my wife up at night.
+This product did an excellent job of treating my loud snoring that often keeps my wife up at night.

 Most traditional boil and bite style oral appliances place your jaw in the forward fixed position, preventing you from speaking or drinking.
 The ZQuiet addresses this issue with their “living hinge” technology.
-The airflow posts prevents the device from completely closing which is an important feature often overlooked by those who have a tendency to breathe through their mouth while sleeping.
+The airflow posts prevent the device from completely closing which is an important feature often overlooked by those who have a tendency to breathe through their mouth while sleeping.

 Safety should be a high priority for anyone shopping for a snoring mouthguard.
 The manufactures of the ZQuiet have taken all of the necessary steps in order to ensure that their product is safe to use.
 Being regulated by the FDA and also latex and BPA free gives them a competitive advantage over other products that could be made of questionable materials which may contain harmful toxins.
 There is an alarming number of mouthguard product being sold that do not meet these requirements.

-The total cost comes to around $90 which is the average price one should expect to pay for a quality OTC oral appliance.
-There are numerous other devices available that sell for nearly half this cost however, they are almost always your simple boil and bite mouthguard style units which are fairly thick and take up quite a bit of room in your mouth.
+The total cost comes to around $100 which is the average price one should expect to pay for a quality OTC oral appliance.
+There are numerous other devices available that sell for nearly half this cost, however, they are almost always your simple boil and bite mouthguard style units which are fairly thick and take up quite a bit of room in your mouth.
 ZQuiet has covered all of their bases with a unique and safe product that performs well and lives up to its expectations.
-While you may be thinking “$90 for a simple piece of plastic” the fact that it’s one of a kind, safe and effective makes it worth its weight in gold.
+While you may be thinking “$100 for a simple piece of plastic” the fact that it’s one of a kind, safe and effective makes it worth its weight in gold.

 Having all of these features and seeing the ZQuiet in action has convinced me that it is perhaps the best OTC mandibular advancement device on the market today.
 Considering all factors, the ZQuiet gets my personal recommendation.
 It is important to keep in mind that your results may vary.